alf CLI Reference

 }JSON Output (success — recovered)

-When --recover was passed and the local base was actually missing, the response carries "recovered": true so suspend logs and other automated callers can distinguish a recovered sync from a regular delta.
+When --recover ran — a missing or diverged base was re-pulled from the cloud — the response carries "recovered": true so suspend logs and other automated callers can distinguish a recovered sync from a regular delta.

 {